 - Stick to the same routine once you have found what works

-- Do high reps if this is what works for you and you can improve doing so
+- Do high reps if this is what works for you

 - Stick to the basics even at an advanced level